Sindoor (1987 film): Plot

-The film opens with widowed Laxmi, a loving and caring mother to Lalita, a young college-going, devoted daughter.
+The film opens with widowed Laxmi, a loving and caring mother to Lalita, a young, college-going, devoted daughter.
 Ravi is a fellow collegian and a brilliant student.
-Gulshan Grover also is a student of the same college.
-Vijay Choudhury joins the college as English Professor.
+Gulshan Grover is also a student at the same college.
+Vijay Choudhury joins the college as an English Professor.
 He shares a good rapport with the students.
 After a few misunderstandings, Lalita and Ravi fall in love.
-In a college function, Lalita sings the song "Patjhad Saawan Basant Bahaar", where she forgets the lyrics and the song is completed by Professor Vijay Choudhury.
-Upon asking how he knew the song, he replies that this was a very famous song and his wife's favourite.
+At a college function, Lalita sings "Patjhad Saawan Basant Bahaar," where she forgets the lyrics, and Professor Vijay Choudhury completes the music.
+Upon asking how he knew the song, he replied that this was a very famous song and his wife's favorite.
 Lalita tells him she learned the song from her mother.

-At his home, he remembers his wife and here the movie goes into a flashback.
+At his home, he remembers his wife, and here, the movie goes into a flashback.
 Vijay and Laxmi are a happily married couple.
 Vijay is a professor, whereas Laxmi is a singing partner to Kumar.
 They make a hit singing pair.
 This leads to a budding misconception between Vijay and Laxmi.
 Vijay forces Laxmi to leave the home.
-That very day, Vijay learns that Kumar is getting married and his misconceptions are cleared, but Laxmi is nowhere to be traced.
+That day, Vijay learns that Kumar is getting married, and his misconceptions are cleared, but Laxmi is nowhere to be traced.

 The movie comes back to the present.
-Laxmi knew about Lalita and Ravi's love and she meets Advocate Dharamdas, Ravi's maternal uncle and guardian, fixes their marriage, with a condition to pass the final year exams with good numbers.
+Laxmi knew about Lalita and Ravi's love.
+She met Advocate Dharamdas, Ravi's maternal uncle and guardian, who fixes their marriage with the condition of passing the final year exams with good numbers.
 Lalita asks Vijay for home tuition.
-On visiting Lalita's home, Vijay sees Laxmi in widow's attire; completely shocked (again having misconceptions) he resigns from the college.
+On visiting Lalita's home, Vijay sees Laxmi in a widow's attire; completely shocked (again having misconceptions), he resigns from the college.
 Lalita informs Laxmi about this.
-Laxmi meets Vijay at his residence, and tells him the story about her new avatar.
+Laxmi meets Vijay at his residence and tells him the story about her new avatar.